Children’s Foundation

 BIC: UBSWCHZH80A

-Since it was established in 1998, the SWISS Staff Foundation for Children in Need has evolved steadily.
-Today about 5% of the 7,500 SWISS employees support us by means of a monthly payroll deduction.
-Our sustained growth allows us to tackle more and more projects, and support them long-term.
+Since its founding in 1998, the SWISS Staff Children’s Aid Foundation has grown steadily.
+Today, approximately 5% of the 7,500 SWISS employees support us through a monthly wage deduction.
+This sustainable growth allows us to take on more projects and provide them with long-term support.

-To make sure that the children who need the help really do receive the money that has been collected, we looked for a strong partner with years of experience.
-We found SOS Children's Villages.
-The organisation has been helping needy children for years, giving them security in foster families, where they are respected, cared for and loved.
-They are given the prerequisites for a secure future, even in war zones and parts of the world affected by environmental disasters.
+To ensure that the money collected truly reaches the children in need, we sought a strong partner with decades of experience and found the perfect match in SOS Children’s Villages.
+For many years, the organisation has been helping children in need, offering them security in foster families where they are respected, protected, and loved.
+This provides them with the foundation for a secure future, even in conflict zones or areas affected by environmental disasters.

-We tackled our first long-term project in 1999, in Rio Bonito, Brazil.
-We supported the SOS Children's Village with a monthly fixed sum, thus directly helping the children in Rio Bonito.
-The Rio Bonito project is now self-supporting.
-The 19 SOS Children's Village facilities in Brazil can now be covered by money coming in from their own country.
+We launched our first long-term project in 1999 in Rio Bonito, Brazil.
+By providing a fixed monthly contribution to SOS Children’s Villages, we directly helped the children of Rio Bonito.
+Today, the Rio Bonito project is self-sustaining.
+The 19 SOS Children’s Villages facilities in Brazil are now funded through local income.

-Our second project, in Dar-es-Salamm, Tanzania, followed in 2007.
-13 houses were built there by SOS Children's Villages.
-Working together with the Foundation, we funded the sustenance of a family living in one of the 13 houses.
-The special thing about this project was that the construction of the house was funded by money from SWISS passengers, while the monthly sustenance of the family that lived there was covered by SWISS employees.
-Probably a globally unique combination that was also to come in useful in subsequent projects.
+Our second project followed in 2007 in Dar-es-Salam, Tanzania, where SOS Children’s Villages constructed 13 houses.
+In collaboration with the foundation, we financed the upkeep of a family living in one of these 13 houses.
+What made this project unique was the funding model: the construction of the house was financed by donations from SWISS passengers, while the monthly living expenses of the family are covered by SWISS employees.
+This setup is likely unique worldwide and became the blueprint for our subsequent projects.

-The decision to opt for the project in Cartagena, Colombia was announced at the 2010 Christmas Party.
-Once again this was to be a co-operation between donations from SWISS passengers and SWISS employees.
-The donations from passengers were used to buy and renovate a house.
-The Children's Foundation took on the subsistence costs of the children, as usual.
+The decision to launch our project in Cartagena, Colombia was announced at the 2010 Christmas party.
+Once again, it was designed as a collaboration between SWISS passenger donations and SWISS employees.
+Passenger contributions were used to purchase and renovate a house.
+As always, the Children’s Foundation covers the children’s living expenses.

-In summer 2014, we looked for a follow-up project to replace the commitment in Rio Bonito, which, as described at the start, is now self-funded.
-The decision was made in favour of a family of orphans in the locality of Matagalpa, in Nicaragua.
-It lies to the north of the capital city Managua, and the Children's Village was completed in 2000.
-The benefactors of the SWISS Staff Foundation for Children in Need have been making an active contribution to improving the living conditions and future prospects of children and young people in the SOS Children's Village in Matagalpa since summer 2014.
+As a replacement for the Rio Bonito engagement, which has since become self-sustaining as described above, a follow-up project was selected in summer 2014.
+The choice fell on a family of orphaned children in the town of Matagalpa in Nicaragua, located north of the capital Managua.
+The SOS Children’s Village there was completed in 2000.
+Since summer 2014, donors of the SWISS Staff Children’s Aid Foundation have actively contributed to improving the living conditions and future prospects of children and young people in the SOS Children’s Village in Matagalpa.

 Donation account